Kingsley-Njoku/Cat_vs_Dog_Classifier/README.md

 🔗 https://checkcatordog.streamlit.app/

-Upload an image of a cat or dog and the app will predict the class along with confidence score:
+Upload an image of a cat or dog and the app will predict the class along with confidence score

 ⚙️ Features